Responsible Office or Person: Office of Information Technology

 As a community for learning, Carroll University supports the development of an open environment that fosters professional and scholarly growth.
 However, the University will not sanction conduct that constitutes a misuse of technology resources including violations of the University's mission, policies and procedures, and state, federal and local laws.
 If the University determines that technology resources have been misused, it retains the right to:

-Members of the Carroll University Community are expected to report any misuse to the Director of Information Technology Services.
-Prior to taking any action to suspend access or monitor activity, the Director of Information Technology Services will obtain permission from the individual's area Vice President.
+Members of the Carroll University Community are expected to report any misuse to the Director of the Office of Information Technology.
+Prior to taking any action to suspend access or monitor activity, the Director of the Office of Information Technology will obtain permission from the individual's area Vice President.